serdarsen/budgie-browser-profile-launcher/README.md

    # Execute the install script.
    ./install.sh

-   # You can add Budgie Browser Profile Launcher to your panel from Budgie Desktop Settings.
+   # You can add Browser Profile Launcher to your panel from Budgie Desktop Settings.

 ```
 References